The Newest Weight Loss Breakthrough for Men: SANE Diet & Exercise Plan

 The setpoint weight is why you gain all the weight back plus a few more pounds once you start eating normally again.
 You can always lose weight in the short term by cutting calories, but you’ll never defeat the setpoint weight in the long term.
 The only way you can lose weight permanently is to lower the setpoint weight.

 The SANE eating plan is the best way to lower the setpoint weight.
-These foods have been scientifically proven to have specific metabolic effects, easily lowering setpoint weight that allows you to effortlessly lose weight.
+These foods have been scientifically proven to have specific metabolic effects, easily lowering setpoint weight and allowing you to effortlessly lose weight.

 Here are the 4 main SANE food groups.